 We are excited to welcome you to Adventist HealthCare & You, a quarterly magazine featuring the health stories of real people in our community that connects you with health care resources at our hospitals and beyond.

-Radio talk show host George Wilson, 65, of Hyattsville, relies on his ability to speak more than most.
-Yet a sudden stroke put his ability to speak and his life at risk.
-That story, upcoming community health classes & events, and more in the Summer 2013 issue of Adventist HealthCare & You magazine.
+Journey of Hope.
+That story, upcoming community health classes & events, and more in the Spring 2015 issue of Adventist HealthCare & You magazine.
 To read, launch the interactive edition of the magazine or browse the articles below.

 Adventist HealthCare is Helping Create a Healthier Community.
 Learn About Four Paths to Wellness Over the last few years, reform to the U.S. health care system has brought about many dramatic changes to hospitals and the care they deliver.
 Instead of just providing high quality care to the sick within a hospital, today’s health care professionals are focusing more on preventing disease and maintaining health among the entire population, while reducing costs.
 For Gaithersburg-based Adventist HealthCare, Montgomery County’s first and largest...read more